-- Improved resolution and immunity to errors causing signal loss or inaccurate results
+- This software is immune to errors causing signal loss or inaccurate results.

 - Mapping perfusion sources for the brain; helpful in arterial occlusion from plaques or chemotherapy-induced stenosis